dutchLuck/ping3/README.md

 The standard ping utility that comes with Apple Mac OSX, such as macOS Ventura, provides the same default ability as the Linux ping utility, but differs considerably for more rarely used modes of operation.
-Linux ping provides a timestamp and record route capability through IPv4 header options and macOS ping doesn't.
+Linux ping provides a timestamp (-T) and record route (-R) capability through IPv4 header options and macOS ping doesn't.
-However macOS ping provides a timestamp capability through ICMP timestamp requests.
+However macOS ping provides a timestamp capability through ICMP timestamp requests (-M time).
 This mode requires elevated priveleges via sudo, unless the "-s 0" option is included with the "-M time" option.
-The macOS ping also provides a netmask capability through ICMP netmask requests, but Linux ping has no similar capability.
+The macOS ping also provides a netmask capability (-M mask) through ICMP netmask requests, but Linux ping has no similar capability.
 Once again the "-M mask" option on macOS ping also should be teamed with a "-s 0" to avoid requiring sudo priveleges to send the request.

-The ping3 utility provides timestamp in the header options on a macOS system and provides ICMP timestamp/mask pings on a Linux system.
+The ping3 utility provides timestamp or record route in the IPv4 header options on a macOS system and provides ICMP timestamp or ICMP mask pings on a Linux system.
 On Linux ping3 requires the use of sudo to work, but it does not require increased privilege via sudo to work on macOS.

 The default output of ping3 on a macOS system is somewhat similar to the ping utility output minus the summary statistics.